 Together, the materials posted below provide all the information you need to use the Comprehensive Retiree Plan (CRP).
 Printed versions of these documents are provided to covered participants in a green folder called Your Benefits Package, technically known as a Summary Plan Description.
 If for some reason the online materials are incomplete or inconsistent with the printed Summary Plan Description materials, the printed versions will be controlling.

-CRP Guide to Your Benefits (PDF) – This Guide explains how you become eligible for CRP coverage, how to make or appeal a benefit claim and your rights under federal benefits and privacy laws.
+CRP Guide to Your Benefits (PDF coming soon) – This Guide explains how you become eligible for CRP coverage, how to make or appeal a benefit claim and your rights under federal benefits and privacy laws.

-CRP Summary of Coverage (PDF) – This Summary explains the specific benefits, provisions and limitations that apply to your TBT Plan.
+CRP Summary of Coverage (PDF coming soon) – This Summary explains the specific benefits, provisions and limitations that apply to your TBT Plan.

-CRP Medical Benefit Comparison (PDF) – This Comparison helps you compare your Plan’s choice of medical options (including the TBT Indemnity Medical option and HMOs available at your location).
+CRP Medical Benefit Comparison (PDF coming soon) – This Comparison helps you compare your Plan’s choice of medical options (including the TBT Indemnity Medical option and HMOs available at your location).

 DIVORCE NOTICE WITHOUT DELAY